Swetaswetha/food_order-design/README.md

 CSS – Styles the page for a visually appealing design

 # How to View
-You can access the Food Order Page by visiting: [Your Live Website Link]
+You can access the Food Order Page by visiting: [ https://swetaswetha.github.io/food_order-design/]

 Thank you for checking out my project! 😊